Loading...

 • Copy of your passport

-For most masters and MBA programs at a business school, youll also have to submit a GMAT score with your application.
-The GMAT can be taken online or at a global testing center.
+For many top master’s and MBA programs, business schools will ask for a GMAT exam score with your application.
+The GMAT exam can be taken online or at a global testing center.

-If youre a non-native English speaker, universities will likely ask for proof that you have sufficient English language skills.
-The most commonly accepted English language exams are the TOEFL, IELTS, and Cambridge certificates.
+If you’re a non-native English speaker applying to an English-taught program, universities will likely ask for proof of English proficiency.
+The most commonly accepted English language exams include TOEFL, IELTS, and Cambridge certificates.

-After youve been accepted to a Spanish university or business school, you can apply for your Spanish student visa (EU citizens are exempt from the visa requirement).
-Most likely, youll be applying for the Long-Term Student Visa, which allows you to stay in the country to study for longer than six months.
+Once you’ve been accepted to a Spanish university or business school, you can apply for your Spanish student visa (EU citizens are exempt from the visa requirement).
+For programs longer than 90 days, this is usually a long-term student visa, which allows you to stay in the country for the duration of your studies.

 • Letter of acceptance